 Welcome to Wildfire Resilient Landscapes

-Together, Wildfire Resilient Landscapes and the nursery share a common goal: to make communities safer through fire-resistant landscaping, expand green spaces with new tree canopies, and restore biodiversity by reintroducing native plants.
+Wildfire Resilient Landscapes and the Wildfire Resilient Native Plants Nursery share one goal.
+We want to help communities become safer through fire-resistant landscaping, expand green spaces with new tree canopies, and restore biodiversity by reintroducing native plants.
+What began with noticing a few stumps on daily walks has become a mission to help replant and reimagine the future of Los Angeles.

 Thank you for being part of this mission.